 They usually have rides, petting zoos, face painting, and of course, lots of different food for everyone to enjoy.
 It’s a fantastic day out for the whole family.

 This is the best way to cool off on those hot summer days!

 Using a plastic sheet and some duct tape you can create a large slip ‘n slide in your own backyard.

-By adding a garden hose you will be able to have a constant flow of water to help you slide as well as cool you down.
+By adding a garden hose, you will have a constant flow of water to help you slide and cool you down.
 You could also add a bubble bath product to make it extra slippery.

 Your kids will have the time of their lives!

 Check out this detailed DIY slip ‘n slide tutorial.